javajenks/ivz-rasa/data/nlu.md

 - can i create a new case please

 ## intent:listen_to_joke
-- Can you tell me a joke ?
+- can you tell me a joke
-- tell me a joke please
+- can you tell me another joke
+- i'm sad

 ## intent:thankyou
 - haha